-- M.1.1 All services will have individual bank accounts associated with the Engineering Society, with the exception of the iCons who complete all finances through the Faculty of Engineering and Applied Science. - M.1.2 They will submit cheque requisitions with attached receipts or invoices to the bookkeeper in order to receive payment for suppliers. - M.1.3 If the service needs a cheque sooner than is available by the bookkeeper they may request that the Engineering Society write them a manual cheque which they will then repay. - M.1.4 The services will also have use of the Engineering Society credit cards for budgeted or approved purchases. - M.1.5 All services will submit sales records and detailed invoices to the Bookkeeper at the end of each month.
+- M.1.1 All services will have individual bank accounts associated with the Engineering Society, with the exception of the iCons who complete all finances through the Faculty of Engineering and Applied Science. - M.1.2 They will submit cheque requisitions with attached receipts or invoices to the Vice-President (Operations) in order to receive payment for suppliers. - M.1.3 The services will also have use of the Engineering Society credit cards for budgeted or approved purchases. - M.1.4 All services will submit sales records and detailed invoices to the bookkeeper at the end of each month.

-N. Hiring
+N. HIRING